-03 numbers have been around for 10 years now, but there remains a lot of confusion about what they’re for and how much a call to an 03 number will cost.
+03 numbers have been around for over 12 years now, but there remains a lot of confusion about what they’re for and how much a call to an 03 number will cost.

 Most people know that 01 and 02 numbers are local telephone numbers, with local rate charges.
 So what about 03 numbers?

 03 numbers are much cheaper to call, with rates the same as a local landline call (even from a mobile).
-In fact most major network operators include calls to 03 numbers in their call bundles, and in the case of CircleLoop, our unlimited call plan.
+In fact all major network operators are legally required to include calls to 03 numbers in their call bundles, and in the case of CircleLoop, our Unlimited call plan.

 Since June 2016 it has been illegal for companies to use premium rate 084 and 087 numbers for customer service lines and this is part of Ofcom’s drive to make call costs fairer and more transparent for consumers.
 Many businesses adopt premium 08 numbers as a means to generate additional revenue, but it is no longer acceptable to advertise this type of phone number for a customer service or complaints line.
 At CircleLoop, we believe that this move towards 03 numbers can only be a good thing, which is why we offer 03 numbers as part of our extensive number range.

 It’s the first number you’re given when you sign up to CircleLoop.
 Don’t worry, you’re not stuck with it if you wanted to change it - it’s really to add and remove numbers.
 The great thing about an 03 number is that whether you’re a business just starting out, or you’re an established one, our virtual numbers give your business a national presence without expensive national rates.

 So, if you want to give your business a national presence, but without expensive national rate calls, then try an 03 number for yourself (or an 01/ 02 number), start your free CircleLoop trial today.